yonch/rc-hashmap-dev/docs/design.md

 - Access safety: `access`/`access_mut` tie returned reference lifetimes to both the map and the `Ref`; verify that references remain valid while their `Ref` is alive, despite removals of other entries.
 - Identity safety: APIs that take a Ref verify map identity and return None on mismatch.
 - Liveness invariant: while any `Ref` to an entry exists, `access`/`access_mut` return references to that entry.
-- Reentrancy: in `V::drop`, call `get/insert/remove` and ensure lookups tolerate transient index/slot skew and no panics occur.
+- Reentrancy: in `V::drop`, call `get/insert` and ensure lookups behave consistently (present before index removal, absent after) and no panics occur.
 - Stress: repeat insert/get/drop sequences; ensure len reaches 0 after last drop and no panics.

 Rationale Recap